Zlu3Dev/Katalon-script/README.md

     * To be posted

-# Basic functions
+# Generated random numbers and Strings functions

 Guidline |Notes | contributor
 ------- |------------ | -------------
 Knowledge|To be posted |  Zhiyong Lu
 Demo |To be posted | Zhiyong Lu

-# advanced funcitons
+# Openning two windows

 Guidline |Notes | contributor
 ------- |------------ | -------------